Use POAD to plan our a Sprint for a Series of Tasks of key feature

-The following article is useful for the management, operations, or technical newbie who is just trying to launch their cool idea or get a new task going.
-Usually, they are not sure how to propose the project and tend to capture information in a project proposal template like this.
-If you are a senior individual in project planning, the only reason you are here is to get a quick explanation for your newbie to say “Cool, Newbie, I like your idea.
-Here, read this, and give me your Purpose, Objectives, Activities, and Deliverables (POAD) in 1 hour, and let’s see what we can knock out in two weeks.”
+If you are a senior individual in project planning, you may be reading this so you can say “Cool, [insert name for Boss or Newbie], I like your idea.
+Here, read this, and give me your Purpose, Objectives, Activities, and Deliverables (POAD) in less than a hour, and let’s see what we can knock out in two weeks.”

 • Who are you doing this for?